 Stuff an Omelet with Veggies

-Toss a Vegetable Salad
+Toss a Fruit and Vegetable Salad

-Add colorful vegetables, legumes and fruits (such as berries, kiwifruit or mandarin oranges).
+Combine colorful vegetables, legumes and fruits (such as berries, kiwifruit or mandarin oranges).
 Even if you prefer iceberg lettuce, which delivers less nutrients than other greens, pair it with other veggies — sliced beets, shredded red cabbage, spinach leaves, baby carrots.

 If your children prefer to push peas around the plate instead of eating them, you've probably considered sneaking a few veggies into their favorite foods.
 And while a little stealth nutrition can help children eat more vegetables, it shouldn't be your only strategy.
 If you're always hiding vegetables, how will your family get to know and enjoy them?
 By offering your family a variety of options they will be more likely to grow into true vegetable lovers.

 You don't need to hide vegetables on a regular basis.
 However, if you have a picky eater who doesn't like vegetables, disguising them a little can be a helpful way to get more produce into their diet.
 When it comes to getting children to happily eat veggies, the more alternatives the better.
 So go ahead and fold mushrooms into meatloaf and shred carrots into spaghetti sauce.